 I give (predominantly) Dutch-spoken walking tours around East London, which is my favourite part of the city but is surprisingly not that well-known with tourists.
 Now my Dutch Girl in London website and East London tours have become quite popular, I also frequently receive requests to organise bespoke tours across London for both companies and individuals with themes varying from Harry Potter, street art, contemporary art and fashion and design.
 Here you find more information about my regular East London walking tours and bespoke London tours.

 Travelling has always been a passion of mine.
-I love to explore new places, learn the local history, meet new people, see local (street) art, and discover the best places to eat and drink and simply to have a great time and enjoy life.
-I’ve been lucky to be married to music composer and international avant garde sex symbol (as he’s often referred to) Scanner and to join him on lots of his international trips.
-Over the last year I’ve felt an urge to create a space to document my travel adventures online with whomever might be interested in reading those.
+I love to explore new places, learn the local history, meet new people, see local (street) art, discover the best places to eat and drink, and simply to have a great time and enjoy life.
+I’m lucky to join hubby and music composer Scanner on lots of his international trips.
+I started to feel an urge to create a space to document my travel adventures online with whomever might be interested in reading those.
 Unlike many of those glossy travel blogs and magazine out there, I want to feature destinations that are feasible for modest budgets.
 Since my Dutch Girl in London website predominantly focuses on London and art, I felt that that wasn’t the right place for my new plans.
 After a long deliberation, I decided to start a second website dedicated purely to travelling and named it Done That Been There, a joke not everyone understand I learn know, but who cares eh?

 I studied English Literature & Translation Studies at Utrecht University (NL), followed by Business Communication & Digital Media at Tilburg University (NL).